 As seasoned divorce lawyers in Orlando, we know the topic of alimony can be one of contention.
 Also referred to as "maintenance" or "spousal support," alimony is a type of payment that one spouse may have to pay to the other after a divorce.
 Alimony is used to alleviate unfair economic burdens that may affect the lower earning or non-working spouse.

 In Florida, the court will equitably distribute the couple's assets and liabilities, then determine whether alimony is appropriate, to whom support will be paid, and how much the payment will be.
 Alimony can be granted to either the husband or the wife depending on the circumstances.

 However, alimony payments are not a part of every divorce plan.
 The receiving spouse must show that there is need for alimony and that the paying spouse has the ability to make the alimony payments in order for a judge to grant alimony payments.
 A spouse can prove there is a need by establishing they will not be able to attain their former standard of living.

 At Adams & Luka, we understand that when two people divorce, one party may face a difficult financial future.
 In fact, without financial support your entire family’s lives can be dramatically impacted.
 Whether you may be eligible for temporary or permanent alimony depends on several factors, and the circumstances of your marriage.Types of Alimony

-In the state of Florida, there are various types of alimony including:
+In the state of Florida, there are six main types of alimony:

 Issues regarding alimony are rarely approached in a friendly manner; in fact, issues regarding spousal support are typically some of the most bitterly contested when a couple decides to divorce.
 If you are a spouse seeking alimony, or are being asked to pay alimony or support to your spouse, we will carefully review your case and work with you to reach your desired outcome.
 We understand how difficult divorce and all of the issues regarding your family can be.
 Call us today for a free consultation at 407-872-0303 or 352-357-4084.